About GroundSeg

 If you've already booted a ship and want to migrate it to GroundSeg, the process is very straightforward.

-• Next, compress the pier directory.
-Navigate to the directory containing your pier -- e.g., if you type ls, you should be able to see the pier directory.
-Rename the pier directory to be the same as your planet (for example, mv myplanet sampel-palnet).
+, you should be able to see the pier directory.
+Rename the pier directory to be the same as your planet (for example,mv myplanet sampel-palnet

 tar cvzf sampel-palnet.tar.gz sampel-palnet/